- Home

 The price cap, which was introduced by the energy regulator Ofgem in 2018, limits what a supplier can charge on their standard variable, or default, tariff.
 The cap is based on the price per kWh of electricity and gas that can be charged.
-It isn’t, however, a limit on total bills, as these depend on usage, so those who live in large properties or who consume a large amount of energy could see annual bills much higher than £1,717.
+It isn’t, however, a limit on total bills, as these depend on your usage, so those who live in large properties or who consume a large amount of energy could see annual bills much higher than £1,738, while those in smaller homes could pay less.

-A fall in wholesale prices led to a reduction in the energy price cap for July to September.
-However, news that bills are on the rise again will be a huge worry for countless households, especially pensioners who aren’t on benefits and will no longer be eligible for the Winter Fuel Payment this winter.
+A fall in wholesale prices led to a fall in the energy price cap for July to September, but two increases in October and January are a real worry for most people, and especially for millions of pensioners who no longer qualify for the Winter Fuel Payment this winter if they aren’t claiming benefits.

-The increase in prices is due to the ongoing war between Russia and Ukraine and a rise in demand for electricity driven by extreme weather conditions.
-This has caused a spike in wholesale energy prices, driving up costs for both suppliers and customers.
+The latest increase is due to the ongoing war between Russia and Ukraine and higher demand for electricity driven by extreme weather.
+This has caused steeper wholesale energy prices, driving up costs for both suppliers and customers.

 If you’re worried about energy prices, read our article The energy bills crisis: what can you do about soaring costs?